Kir-Antipov/mc-publish/README.md

 #### version

 The version number.
-If no value is provided, a tag of the release that triggered the action is used.
+Defaults to a tag of the release that triggered the action.

 ```yaml
 version: mc1.17.1-0.3.2